 When you’re trying to find which type of driving is right for you, there are plenty of options available.
 If you’ve decided that driving a flatbed truck is right for you, consider finding a Conestoga flatbed trucking job.
 There are plenty of pros about this type of driving, and many drivers make a great career of it.
 But there’s also cons to consider as well.
 Let’s take a look at some things to know about Conestoga flatbed trucking.

 What is a Conestoga Flatbed Trailer?

-Before we get to the pros and cons, let’s talk about what it actually is.
-See the picture of this wagon?
-This type of modern-day trailer actually gets its name from the original Conestoga wagons like this picture—the kind that pioneers used to cross the United States in the 1800s.
+Before we get to the pros and cons, let’s talk about what a conestoga flatbed actually is.
+This type of modern-day trailer actually gets its name from the original Conestoga wagons that pioneers used to cross the United States in the 1800s.

 A Conestoga trailer is one of the most versatile types of trailers available.
 It is a flatbed trailer, but with an accordion-style tarping system that simply pulls over the freight.
 So, you get the ease of freight loading that a flatbed provides with the load protection provided by the cover.